Arapahoe House - StepWise Philosophy

 WHAT ALUMNI SAY

-Few alumni reviews are currently available for this facility, however one anonymous former client did weigh in, reporting to Rehabs.com: “They have a great staff that work with you.
+The other former client gave four stars for treatment effectiveness and meals and nutrition along with three stars for accommodations and amenities.
+"They have a great staff that work with you.
 However, the food was not good.
-For me I received a clean and sober life."
+For me I received a clean and sober life," they wrote.

 WHAT FRIENDS & FAMILY SAY